MTrajK/coding-problems/README.md

 print(name_of_problem_2('example2'))
 ```

-## Tutorials
+## Courses

-Collection of free tutorials from one of the best CS universities.
+Collection of free courses from one of the best CS universities.

 1. Princeton University (Coursera)
     - [Algorithms Part 1](https://www.coursera.org/learn/algorithms-part1)